sentspace/sentspace/README.md

 `sentspace` is an open-source tool for characterizing text using diverse features related to how humans process and understand language.
 `sentspace` characterizes textual input using cognitively motivated lexical, syntactic, and semantic features computed at the token- and sentence level.
 Features are derived from psycholinguistic experiments, large-scale corpora, and theoretically motivated models of language processing.
 The `sentspace` features fall into two core modules: Lexical and Contextual.
 The Lexical module operates on individual lexical items (words) within a sentence and computes a summary representation by combining information across the words in the sentence.
 This module includes features such as frequency, concreteness, age of acquisition, lexical decision latency, contextual diversity, etc.
-The Contextual module operates on sentences as whole and includes syntactic features, such as the depth of center embedding, and other features, like language model surprisal.
+The Contextual module operates on sentences as whole and includes syntactic features, such as the depth of center embedding.
+Note that using the contextual module requires additional set up steps (see in the setup section below).

 New modules can be easily added to SentSpace to provide additional ways to characterize text.
 In this manner, `sentspace` provides a quantitative and interpretable representation of any sentence.